gguillotte/mdsrd5/mdsrd5.md

 ### Eldritch Invocations

-In your study of occult lore, you have unearthed eldritch invocations (see "Eldritch Invocations"), fragments of forbidden knowledge that imbue you with an abiding magical ability.
+In your study of occult lore, you have unearthed eldritch invocations (see [Eldritch Invocations](#eldritch-invocations-1)), fragments of forbidden knowledge that imbue you with an abiding magical ability.

 At 2nd level, you gain two eldritch invocations of your choice.
 When you gain certain warlock levels, you gain additional invocations of your choice, as shown in the Invocations Known column of the Warlock table.